Molded Wax Agave, Molded Wax Echeveria, Wax Agave, Crested Molded Wax Agave, Etc.

 The original Echeveria agavoides ‘Ebony’ was wild collected from a habitat near Coahuila, Mexico, by John Trager and Myron Kimnach.
 It was first distributed by the International Succulent Introduction (ISI 92-44).

-Plants of the World Online by Kew lists 193 species in the Echeveria genus (as of 4-8-21 when I last updated this page).
+As of 11-18-21 when this page was last updated, Plants of the World Online by Kew lists 197 species in the Echeveria genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.